-As of December 31, 2016, the Company's Audit Committee consisted of five independent directors (Messrs.
-Beach, Sande, Latta, Patriarca, and Dr. Nagy).
-The Audit Committee held eleven meetings in 2016.
-Following committee reassessments on March 31, 2017, Dr. Sohn was appointed to the Audit Committee and Mr. Patriarca was appointed as Audit Committee Chairman.
-Mr. Sande and Dr. Nagy were not reappointed due to their not standing for election as directors in 2017.
+As of December 31, 2017, the Company's Audit Committee consisted of four independent directors (Messrs.
+Beach, Latta, Patriarca, and Dr. Sohn).
+Mr. Patriarca serves as the Audit Committee's Chairman.
+The Audit Committee held ten meetings in 2017.

 The Board of Directors has determined that Mr. Beach meets the NYSE standard of possessing accounting or related financial management expertise.
 Each member of the Audit Committee is "financially literate" under NYSE listing standards, and the Board of Directors has determined that Mr. Beach qualifies as an "audit committee financial expert" as defined by the SEC.
 For information regarding the qualifications of each member of the Audit Committee, please see the biographical information set forth above.
-The Audit Committee's primary duties and responsibilities are to:
+The Audit Committee's primary duties and responsibilities include:

-- Serve as an independent and objective body and to otherwise assist the Board of Directors in its oversight of (a) the integrity of the Company's financial statements, and (b) the performance of the Company's internal audit function; - Be directly responsible for the appointment, compensation and oversight of any registered public accounting firm employed by the Company, or other firm, for the purpose of preparing or issuing an audit report or related work; - Be directly responsible for the appointment, compensation and oversight of any internal audit personnel, including any outside firms or persons that are contracted to provide internal audit services; - Pre-approve all auditing services and non-audit services provided to the Company by the independent auditor; - Prepare, or direct to be prepared, and review the report required by the proxy rules of the SEC to be included in the Company's annual proxy statement; - Support an open avenue of communication among the independent auditor, financial and senior management, internal audit, and the Board of Directors; - Review the independent auditor's qualifications and independence; - Assist the Board of Directors in its oversight of and review the Company's compliance with regulatory requirements; and - Provide regular reports to the Board of Directors of the Company and its bank subsidiary.
+- Serve as an independent and objective body and to otherwise assist the Board of Directors in its oversight of (a) the integrity of the Company's financial statements, and (b) the performance of the Company's internal audit function; - Be directly responsible for the appointment, compensation and oversight of any registered public accounting firm employed by the Company, or other firm, for the purpose of preparing or issuing an audit report or related work; - Pre-approve all auditing services and non-audit services provided to the Company by the independent auditor; - Prepare, or direct to be prepared, and review the report required by the proxy rules of the SEC to be included in the Company's annual proxy statement; - Support an open avenue of communication among the independent auditor, financial and senior management, internal audit, and the Board of Directors; - Be directly responsible for the hiring, annual performance evaluation, compensation and oversight of the Chief Audit Executive ("CAE"); - Support the stature and independence of internal audit by meeting directly with the CAE regarding the internal audit function, organizational concerns, and industry concerns; - Support internal audit's budget, staffing, and system relative to the firm's asset size and complexity and the pace of technological and other changes; - Review the status of actions recommended by internal audit and external auditors to remediate and resolve material or persistent deficiencies identified by internal audit and findings identified by supervisors;